oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 # Provision and Bind to an Oracle Autonomous Database (ADB)

-"If you build it, they will come."
-\- Ray Kinsella (paraphrased)

 ## Introduction

 In this lab, you will provision a new Oracle Autonomous Database (ADB) and bind to an existing one using the OraOperator.

-In order to manage the **AutonomousDatabase** type, the OraOperator also introduces custom **Controllers** to manage the  **AutonomousDatabase** type within the K8s cluster.
-These controllers act as "built-in SOPs" specifically designed for handling the  **AutonomousDatabase** resource.

-The controllers provide a declarative API, allowing users to specify the desired state of the  **AutonomousDatabase** resource.
-They continuously monitor the current state of the resource and take actions to reconcile any differences between the desired state and the actual state.

 ![OraOperator for ADB](images/k8s_operator_adb.png "OraOperator for ADB")